pdubois/docker-alfresco/README.md

 - Configured [trashcancleaner](https://github.com/pdubois/trashcancleaner) to remove documents from the bin after 7 days allowing quicker physical space recuperation.
 - Configured [alfrescoprotectnode](https://github.com/pdubois/alfrescoprotectnode) to protect some "well known" nodes against acidental deletion.
+- Some support for [tutum](https://www.tutum.co/) is included.
+It allows fast deployment of containers in the cloud on Azure, Digital Ocean, AWS, and SoftLayer.

 ## To generate the image from "Dockerfile"